ykwei7/Track-O/docs/DeveloperGuide.md

 ![](images/PaymentCommandsClassDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** All the commands in the above diagram inherit from the abstract Command class, but is omitted for simplicity.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** All the commands in the above diagram inherit from the abstract Command class, but it is omitted from the diagram for simplicity.

 </div>